 Once you lose a tooth, it can be difficult to determine what treatment option is best for your smile.
-For this reason, we recommend scheduling a consultation with our dental implant dentist in Grand Rapids, MI.
+For this reason, we recommend scheduling a consultation with our dental implant dentist in East Grand Rapids, MI.
 Dr. Elias would be more than happy to help you weigh the pros and cons of dental implants versus dentures.

 In the meantime, here’s what you need to know about both procedures.